joeymays/PinealGland_SingleCell/README.md

 # PinealGland_SingleCell
 Codebook for Mays et al., 2018 (PLOS ONE).

+***This version has updated commands for doing the analysis in Seurat v3.0.0.
+Despite slight differences in the details of the analysis and results of intermediate steps, the goal is for the end result to be the same as in the published work.***
+As it stands, there is one discrepency. **Cell D2_ATAAGAGTCGCATGAT** appears as an alpha-astrocyte in one version and a beta-astrocyte in the other version.

 # Study
 Single-cell RNA sequencing of the mammalian pineal gland identifies two pinealocyte subtypes and cell type-specific daily patterns of gene expression